 The Piano Club is for adults (over 18) who love the piano.
 The level of playing can range from modest to the highly skilled, from the inexperienced performer to the confident or willing!
 We meet once a month to play for two hours followed by a meal.
 There is no membership fee and members can attend as many or as few meetings as they wish.

-Organising a programme of about 300 walks pa, ranging from strenuous hill walks to local ramblers.
-Promotion of walking and protection and enhancement of the walking environment.
+Organises a programme of about 300 walks per annum, ranging from strenuous hill walks to local rambles.
+Also promotion of walking and protection and enhancement of the walking environment.